BlvckBytes/gbit-poe-splitter/README.md

 16.11.2021:

 After taking a short break from this project, I now fixed the issues within my layout and managed to squeeze things even tighter, shaving off a few more millimeters of length.
-The only thing I'm still ponder about is stable voltage regulation without a load.
+The voltage regulation also seems to work perfectly without a load, the previous potentiometer was melted from all the hot air I used on the board, and the input smoothing cap probably also added some further power detection possibilities for the PSE.
+All up and running now.

 ![Routed Board](img/routed_board_2.png)